-If we redraw the basic block diagram to little updated one, the block diagram will be this:
+If we redraw the basic block diagram to a little updated one, the block diagram will be this:

 Why these updates?

 Yes, the question comes first to all of us that why we need to update the circuit like this?
 The answer is, we have to protect the charging circuit itself as well as the battery.
 Also, we need some kind of user-friendly options so that the operator can operate the charges as per his/her requirement.
-Let’s discuss one by one.
+Let’s discuss it one by one.

 Input protection circuit:

 If the charger circuit itself is overloaded or shorted somehow and there is no protection circuit between the input power source and our charger what will happen?
 Either the charger circuit will burn itself or the input source line will be damaged due to a short circuit.
 That is why we must keep a protection circuit, at least for the short circuit protection should be kept.

 A simple fuse or MCB is enough for this purpose.
 But more important is to keep such a type of protection.